Geeksltd/MSharp.Docs/Tutorials/11/README.md

 }
 ```

-The "EnterPage" class holds employee form module and we have set its layout to "Layouts.FrontEnd" according to requirements.
+The "EnterPage" class holds employee form module and we have set its layout to "Layouts.AdminDefault" according to requirements.

 ### Creating required module of Employee Pages